I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_sco_register_server.md

 ## Members

-`BtAddress`

-The address of the remote Bluetooth device for which to receive notifications.

 `Hdr`

 A
      <a href="..\bthddi\ns-bthddi-_brb_header.md">BRB_HEADER</a> structure that contains information
      about the current BRB.

-`IndicationCallback`

-A
-     <a href="..\bthddi\nc-bthddi-pfnsco_indication_callback.md">SCO Callback Function</a>, implemented
-     by the profile driver, that the Bluetooth driver stack should call to notify the profile driver about incoming SCO connections.

-`IndicationCallbackContext`

-The context passed to the function that is defined in the
-     <b>IndicationCallback</b> member.
+`BtAddress`

+The address of the remote Bluetooth device for which to receive notifications.

+`Reserved`

+Reserved for future use.
+Do not use.

 `IndicationFlags`